Burleigh Heads, Queensland: History

 The Infant Saviour Primary School opened on 6 February 1935 on the verandahs of the Infant Saviour Catholic Church.
 The school closed in 1942 because of fears of a Japanese invasion during World War II.
 It was reopened on 27 January 1953 by the Missionary Franciscan Sisters of the Immaculate Conception and closed in 1973 when it was replaced by Marymount Catholic Primary School.

 The northern section of Burleigh Beach appears to have been subdivided by the mid-1950s, but was the site of extensive sand mining in the following decades.
 The broad beachfront park is a legacy of that activity.

 Koala Park residential area was developed in the 1960s.

 Burleigh State High School opened on 1 January 1963.
 It was renamed South Coast District State High School before being renamed again to Miami State High School.

 In 1967, the Methodist and Presbyterian churches at Burleigh Heads began discussions on co-operation between the two churches, culminating on the official creation of the Methodist-Presbyterian Co-operation Church on 2 July 1972.
 In 1973 the Presbyterian church building in West Street was sold to the Christian Science Church.
 On 6 April 1975 other congregations in Surfers Paradise, Palm Beach, Coolangatta, Isle of Capri, Mermaid Beach, Mudgeeraba, Tallebudgera and Currumbin joined the Burleigh Heads's co-operation to establish the Gold Coast Co-operative Parish.
 On Saturday 6 December 1975 the Methodist and Presbyterian churches were physically united as the Burleigh Heads Co-operative Church in a new two-storey church building on Burleigh Street on the site of the former Methodist hall, adjacent to the former Methodist Church (which then became the new church's hall).
 On the creation of the Uniting Church in Australia in 1977, the Burleigh Street church became Burleigh Heads Uniting Church.
 The "new" 1975 church soon became too small as the permanent and holiday population of Burleigh Heads grew, and on 16 September 1990 the new Church on the Hill was opened.
 The former Methodist church/hall was then relocated to Coominya where it is used as a private residence.

 Due to rising student numbers at the Burleigh Heads State School, a separate Burleigh Heads Infants School opened on 23 January 1978.
 Falling student numbers resulted in the infants closing on 3 July 1989 to be re-integrated back into the main school.

+The Burleigh Library opened in 1993 and had a major refurbishment in 2010.